by Laura Scott

 Thank you, Laura!

-As part of the awards collection, the 2017 Childfree Man and Woman of the Year will receive a signed copy of Laura’s book, Two is Enough, and a copy of her documentary, The Childless by Choice Project.
+As part of the 2017 awards collection, winners will receive a signed copy of Laura’s book, Two is Enough, and a copy of her documentary, The Childless by Choice Project.